Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - Difficulty Breathing: Difficulty breathing or shortness of breath may occur in individuals with a severe allergic reaction to chia seeds.
 This is a medical emergency that requires immediate attention.

-- Digestive Symptoms: Digestive symptoms such as nausea, vomiting, and diarrhea may occur in individuals who are allergic to chia seeds.
+- Digestive Symptoms: Digestive symptoms such as nausea, vomiting, and diarrhoea may occur in individuals who are allergic to chia seeds.

 - Anaphylaxis: In rare cases, the allergy can cause anaphylaxis, a severe and potentially life-threatening allergic reaction.
 Anaphylaxis can cause a range of symptoms, including difficulty breathing, rapid pulse, low blood pressure, and loss of consciousness.